Aarception/Mo-information-security-portfolio/README.md

 ##### ⁷ Alphabet Board of Directors: 8/13/2026
 ##### ⁸ The observations establish that the conflation of opportunity prospect with structural inquiry could be inversely operationalized relationship independent relative to motivation and intent.
 ##### ⁹ Digital Participant Observation (Digital PO): A longitudinal research methodology in which the investigator participates in a digital institutional system (platform, program, pipeline) while simultaneously documenting the divergence between the system's interface-layer representations and its runtime execution behaviors.
 The investigator treats their own subjectivity as primary-source data, their emotional state as an indicator of system alignment, and their institutional interactions as artifacts for structural analysis
+##### ¹⁰ Digital PO is provided as an open source digital fact-finding framework at scale.
+Any certificate holder, bootcamp graduate, online learner, or digital researcher can apply a proven, structured methodology for auditing any digital platform, digital product, or digital surface.
+Digital PO is cost-effective and efficient requiring only a Github repo, email, and minimal physical hardware.
+It is professional, external auditing made universally available and digitally accessible.
 | Type              | Role              | Data                                       | Output                    |
 | --------------------------- | ---------------------------------- | --------------------------------------------------- | ------------------------- |
 | **Traditional** | Observer, external                 | Field notes    | Cultural thesis|